Lessons I've learned from 6 years of blogging

 But it gets better.
 In my experience, blogging also:

 – Leads to other things...
 My blog has directly led to my starting a podcast, and then a youtube channel (my podcast started when I had such a great time chatting with several 'friends' I'd met online and interviewed for an introvert summit I co-hosted back in 2020)

 – Can serve as a precursor to writing a book Writing a book can feel like a mammoth task.
-If you can get used to writing and sharing things online, over time writing a book feels more palatable.
-That's certainly my experiences, as I eventually published The Indie Author, after working on it for 2 years and starting it after I'd been blogging for ~4 years.
+If you can get used to writing and sharing things online, it starts to become more palatable.
+That's certainly been my experience, as I eventually published The Indie Author, after working on it for 2 years and starting it after I'd been blogging for ~4 years.

 – Lets you make a part-time income... or a living(!)
-My blogging has turned into a business from which I've made a 4-figure income so far, and the journey continues :)
+My blogging has turned into a business from which I've made a 5-figure income so far, and the journey continues :)